ir-engine/ir-engine/README.md

 ### Pre-Requisites

-To install XREngine locally, the following pre-reqs are required.
+To install Ethereal Engine locally, the following pre-reqs are required.

 * Linux (many of us develop on Ubuntu), Mac OS X, or Windows (we recommend WSL2)
 * Node.js v16 or later (we recommend installing via [`nvm`](https://github.com/nvm-sh/nvm)